BDC Hamburger Icon

 • Accurate claims: Insurers receive accurate claims the first time around, resulting in fewer denials and easier access to reimbursement.

-• Expedited payments: Since denied payments slow down the reimbursement process, accurate claims result in expedited payments, boosting revenue and increasing cash flow
+• Expedited payments: Because denied payments slow down the reimbursement process, accurate claims result in expedited payments, thereby boosting revenue and increasing cash flow.

 • More time for crucial business tasks: With a smoother billing process, the organization and its employees can dedicate more time to marketing, patient care and research.

-• Improved client relationships: Client patients are likely pleased with their timely payments and are more likely to remain with the medical practice.
+• Improved client relationships: Client patients are likely to be pleased with their timely payments and are more likely to remain with the medical practice.

-• Improved payer relationships: Payers appreciate meticulously accurate reports and spend less time and effort rectifying faulty claims, resulting in reduced overhead.
+• Improved payer relationships: Payers appreciate meticulous reports and spend less time and effort rectifying faulty claims, resulting in reduced overhead.

-The top code-scrubbing tools address the needs of medical practices of varying sizes and budgets while considering specialties and other needs.
-Here’s a look at five solutions to consider.
+The top code-scrubbing tools address the needs of medical practices of various sizes and budgets while considering specialties and other requirements.
+Here are five solutions to consider:

 • Optum: Optum expedites the bill-scrubbing process through its immaculate and fast auditing.
 The system automates claims review to catch errors, omissions and questionable coding.
 A support team assists with editing standard, specialty and custom rules.